 South Africa only has a few universities.
-However, many trade and vocational schools exist.
+However, many electrical and roofing trade schools exist.
 Online institutions with premium education will prove effective for South Africa and the entire African continent’s educational system.

 Institutionalizing online education in South Africa is a possible task, but not one without its challenges.
 Gradually, online courses would evolve into university-level education, which would be beneficial for aspiring electricians and other willing learners.

 Private companies and organizations own most online institutions today, which means these universities intend to make a profit.

 For-profit schools have some advantages.
 Accredited for-profit education graduates who wish to take another degree could have the prospective institution credit their courses.

 Online education offered by these institutions is a mix of degree and vocational knowledge.
 Private schools have instructors with years of experience teaching lessons and skills, relating their lessons to real-life situations with proper application creating an engaging learning environment.

 However, materials and other requirements are a premium for for-profit online universities.
 Earning your physical diploma or certification online, for example, would require a hefty payment from your end.

 One lesson traditional university teaches students is discipline.
 Professors would have students who fail to perform adequately in class exposed to discreet stimulation such as class recitation and discussion.
 These invitations to participate actively in class stimulate students’ brains while homework and reading materials improve the knowledge the class stimulation ingrained in them.